w3c/licenses/TEST-LICENSE.md

+#Dual-License for W3C Test Suites

-All documents in this Repository are licensed by contributors to be distributed under both the W3C Test Suite License and the W3C 3-clause BSD License, reproduced below.
+All documents in this Repository are licensed by contributors to be distributed under both the [W3C Test Suite License](#w3c-test-suite-license) and the [W3C 3-clause BSD License](#w3c-3-clause-bsd-license), reproduced below.
 The choice of license is up to the licensee.
 For more information, see [Licenses for W3C Test Suites](https://www.w3.org/Consortium/Legal/2008/04-testsuite-copyright.html)

-# W3C 3-clause BSD License

-Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met:

-*    Redistributions of works must retain the original copyright notice, this list of conditions and the following disclaimer.
-*    Redistributions in binary form must reproduce the original copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.
-*    Neither the name of the W3C nor the names of its contributors may be used to endorse or promote products derived from this work without specific prior written permission.

-THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS "AS IS" AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
-IN NO EVENT SHALL THE COPYRIGHT OWNER OR CONTRIBUTORS BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

-# W3C Test Suite Licence
+# W3C Test Suite License

 This document, Test Suites and other documents that link to this statement are provided by the copyright holders under the following license: By using and/or copying this document, or the W3C document from which this statement is linked, you (the licensee) agree that you have read, understood, and will comply with the following terms and conditions: